aadarsh-gupta/Association-Rules-for-Roster-Formation/Roster_association_mining.md

   theme(plot.title = element_text(size = 12))
 ```

-While this seems like a large gap initially, industry and domain knowledge led us away from pursuing this strategy.
-While it is widely known that teams will naturally perform better playing at home, as opposed to playing away.
-And there are many factors that are suspected as contributing to this phenomenon.
-Unfortunately, there are few we would be able to identify and fewer of these environmental factors that we could directly impact or change.
-The league allows fields to be wider or longer to a certain degree and training and playing on these varying field sizes may prove effective for different strategies, but cost in millions and time of implementation is prohibitive at best for any kind of stadium and practice facility remodeling.
-Another example for this correlation between home field advantage could be weather and while we pray constantly for AS Roma championships, unfortunately for good reason, we don't foresee God granting us the ability to control weather as a factor.

-### Can we identify patterns in team attributes leading to win/loss of AS Roma?

-Our next thought was to utilize team attributes to identify and set up playing style for the team so that the coach can fit players into the general style.
-Potentially you could fit many different players into any one playing style leaving more flexibility in approach.
-For instance, if we could utilize our best players and train them to play a specific style for each game, this would be far less limiting than a strategy that expanded to potentially require player trades.

-However, as we began to explore the data, we quickly found that team attributes data start only in 2010 and change out only once per year.
-As such, predicting a season with the same set of players, would not allow you to see any changes.
-Predicting team attributes across multiple seasons with a low threshold and support, you start to see some variables appear more consistently.

-We still tried to run the association rules on these team attributes, and the results are shown below.

 #### Finding associations from the Team attributes that lead to Roma Win
 ```{r, include=FALSE}